-Use this guide as a supplement to the Shake documentation and the Shake Qmaster User's Manual (accessible from the Help menu in Shake Qmaster and Shake Qadministrator).
-The Shake documentation and the Shake Qmaster User's Manual give you both the background concepts and the details involved in using Shake and Shake Qmaster, while this document helps you set up and use the network environment on which they will run.
+Use this guide as a supplement to the Shake documentation and the Shake Qmaster Help (accessible from the Help menu in Shake Qmaster and Shake Qadministrator).
+The Shake documentation and the Shake Qmaster Help give you both the background concepts and the details involved in using Shake and Shake Qmaster, while this document helps you set up and use the network environment on which they will run.